Nadine2016/knative/batch-tutorial.md

 ## Step 4.
 View job results
 {: #batch-viewjobresult}

-After your job has completed, find the logs.
+After your job has completed, view the logs for information on your completed job.
 {: shortdesc}

 ### Viewing job results from the console